jima80525/ctypes_example/clib1/ctypes.md

 rules to allow you to specify and call those functions.
 You must be careful about memory management and ownership, however!

-If you'd like to see and play with the code I wrote while working on this, please visit my github
+Remember, if you'd like to see and play with the code I wrote while working on this, please visit my github
 <a href="https://github.com/jima80525/ctypes_example">repo</a>.